-Instructions: As a student you are responsible for setting up meetings with your mentor, being aware of program deadlines and meeting these deadlines, and providing your mentor with information needed for progress reports.
+Instructions: Students are responsible for setting up meetings with their mentor, being aware of program deadlines and meeting these deadlines, and working with their mentor to develop goals regarding their research activities.

-Continue meeting with research mentor Present at VCP Research Day (if applicable; at least one Research Day presentation during program attendance is required) For FRP (Foundational Research Project) or MS thesis: Complete research project proposal in Fall Semester For FRP or MS thesis: Data collection and analysis to be conducted in Spring Semester FRP or MS thesis, approved by Research Mentor, must be submitted to second reader or MS committee by October 27 of Year 3.
-FRP must be approved by second reader/ MS thesis must be defended and any responses to feedback must be completed by December 1 of Year 3.
-Failure to meet this deadline will lead to a one year postponement of Comprehensive Exams.
-For students who have a vetted thesis

-\\\\\ Continue with goals and timeline established with faculty research mentor
+Activity Continue meeting with Research Mentor Present at VCP Research Day (if applicable; at least one Research Day presentation during program attendance is required) Research Mentor and Student develop goals and timeline for appropriate research activities for the year.
+For FRP (Foundational Research Project or MS thesis: Complete research project proposal in Fall Semester For FRP or MS thesis: Data collection and analysis to be conducted in Spring Semester For students who have a vetted thesis: Continue with goals and timeline established with faculty research mentor.